123samueld/OOP_Flower_Turtle/README.md

 Using Python Turtle to draw a flower.

-The first version will be written procedurally and loosley follow this tutorial: https://www.youtube.com/watch?v=VuUcgNSnIMM
+The first version will be written procedurally and loosley follow this tutorial: <br />
+https://www.youtube.com/watch?v=VuUcgNSnIMM

 The second version will be written in OOP and closley follow the functions created in the first version.